agent-r/grblHAL-Pendant/README.md

 - NodeMCU 3.3V >   all VCC

-(This Project is stillworking but still "Work in Progress")
+(This Project is working but still "Work in Progress")